ho-nl/VF_EasyAjax/README.md

 Instead of using easy_ajax=1 in params you can use RESTful interface and .json to action name.
 Example: instead of `customer/account/loginPost?easy_ajax=1` you can use `customer/account/loginPost.json`

+NOTE: This feature is disabled by default, to enable it just uncomment default/web/routers/json in config.xml

+## Unit Tests

+Unit Tests writing is in progress.
+To run PHP tests use EcomDev_PHPUnit module.
+To run Js file test use CasperJs.